MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field Parameters.Method

+Parameters used for a [KS Methods](/windows-hardware/drivers/stream/ks-methods) request.

 ### -field Parameters.Method.Set

+Specifies a GUID that identifies a kernel streaming method set.

 ### -field Parameters.Method.Id

+Specifies the member of the method set.

 ### -field Parameters.Method.Verb

+An [ACX_METHOD_VERB](ne-acxrequest-acx_method_verb.md) enumeration that describes the item being sent.

 ### -field Parameters.Method.ItemType

+An [ACX_ITEM_TYPE](ne-acxrequest-acx_item_type.md) enumeration that describes the item being sent.

 ### -field Parameters.Method.ItemId

+The Item ID of the item being sent.

 ### -field Parameters.Method.Args

+A pointer to optional arguments for the method.

 ### -field Parameters.Method.ArgsCb

+The count in bytes (size) of the optional arguments for the method.

 ### -field Parameters.Method.Result

+A pointer to the result of the method.

 ### -field Parameters.Method.ResultCb